-There might well be a good reason why you are happy to accept such a high Minimum order quantity (MOQ).
+There might well be a good reason why you are happy to accept a high Minimum Order Quantity.

-Where the MOQs are small, you might be tempted to order little & often.
+Where the MOQs are small, you might be tempted to order little and often.

-However, it’s worth considering that every order we place has an associated cost.
-Furthermore, it takes up valuable time to create, process & send each order to the supplier.
+However, we know that every order we place has an associated cost; it takes up valuable time to create, process and send it to the supplier.

 So how can we detect products that may be at risk of inefficient ordering practices?

-Well, we can start by identifying products where we often place multiple orders within the same lead time.
+We can start by identifying products where we place multiple orders within the same lead time.

 By running the inventory levels at such a lean level, it would only take a small spike in demand or late delivery to result in availability issues.

-Furthermore, we may be incurring unnecessary ordering & admin costs.
+Furthermore, we may be incurring unnecessary ordering and admin costs.

-And the other concern is that we may be missing out on volume discounts!
+Another concern is that we may be missing out on volume discounts.

 Alternatively, perhaps we are limited by our warehouse capacity.
-And therefore, we have no choice but to order little & often.
+And therefore, we have no choice but to order little and often.